 - How discrete is each piece of work?
 Can your timesheets be as granular as per- piece handled/hour, or made/hour, or does it need to be managed by the time of each person or project?

-- How many days in a month do the employees work?
+- How many employee hours or days are in one month?
 Are all the work weeks of equal duration?

-- Do they work in different time zones?
+- Do employees work in different time zones?

 - Time period and pay period – are they the same, or different?